droptica/droopler_project/README.md

 3. Run `ddev start` to start the project.
 4. Run `ddev composer install` to download the project dependencies.
 5. If you notice problems with accessing to the repository, run `ddev auth ssh` to add the keys from your `~/.ssh` directory to the web container and run `ddev composer install` command once again.
-6. Run `ddev theme` to install the theme dependencies and compile assets.
-By default, production assets are compiled.
-You can run `ddev theme dev` to compile assets for development.
-You can also run `ddev theme watch` to watch for changes in SCSS and JS and process them on the fly.
-7. Go to the URL provided by ddev and finish installing the website.
-You can also run `ddev build-profile` to build the Droopler profile from the CLI (you will get a fully featured version, with blog, products and demo content).
+6. Run `ddev droopler-install` to install Droopler with the theme, all necessary configuration, and default content.

 ### Using Lando
 1. [Install lando](https://docs.lando.dev/getting-started/installation.html).
 2. Run `lando start` to start the project.
 3. Run `lando prepare` to build the project's code.
-Alternatively, you can run `lando composer install` to download the project dependencies, and then `lando theme-production` and `lando subtheme-production` to compile assets.
+Alternatively, you can run `lando composer install` to download the project dependencies, and then `lando theme-production` to compile assets, and then `lando droopler-install` to install Droopler with the theme, all necessary configuration, and default content..
 4. Go to the URL provided by `lando info` and finish installing the website.
-You can also build the Droopler profile from the CLI.
-Run `lando build-full-profile` for the fully-featured version, or `lando build-full-profile` for the minimal one.

 ### Using DDEV connected to a database instance on an active Platform.sh environment
 This is instructions for running the template locally, connected to a live database instance on an active Platform.sh environment.